arschles/pare/README.md

 [![CircleCI](https://circleci.com/gh/arschles/pare.svg?style=svg)](https://circleci.com/gh/arschles/pare)

-Pare is a build tool that focuses on getting your work done quickly and efficiently.
+Pare is a build tool for modern software develompent.
+It focuses on enabling you to easily run _all_ the tools that you need when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.

 # What does this do?